Search

 Laksha pradakshina bhumyaha Kumbhsnanen tafalam

-14th January 2007 - Makar Sankranti
+14th January 2013 - Makar Sankranti

-19th January 2007 - Mouni Amavasya
+10th February 2013 - Mouni Amavasya

 Also known as the new moon of the mahatmas.
 The grand ceremonial processions in all their pomp and glory, the celebrated snan of the sadhu-sanyasins, have transformed the Kumbha Mela Kshetra to a space of reverberating spiritual energy, palpable to pilgrim and tourist alike.
-It is also the day when formal sanyas diksha will be taken in the Akhadas in age-old tradition.
+It is also the day when formal sanyas diksha is taken in the Akhadas in age-old tradition.

-23rd January 2007 - Basant Panchami
+15th February 2013 - Basant Panchami

 The fifth day of the bright half of the lunar month traditionally marks the beginning of spring in North India.
 A profusion of yellow, the colour associated with the festival, amidst the pilgrims.
 Prayers for a good harvest, prayers for the bountiful blessings of the Gods.

-2 February 2007 – Magh Purnima (full Moon)
+25th February 2013 - Magh Purnima (full Moon)

 The Great Night of Shiva, when devotees of Lord Shiva worship him with incalculable reverence.
 The final bathing date that marks the end of yet another Kumbha at Prayag.